Corporate & Commercial Law in the Nelson Area

 Estimated Fees

-Acting as Registered and Records Office (including filing annual reports) – fee $130, final account $205
+Acting as Registered and Records Office (including filing annual reports) – fee $145, final account including filing fee, disbursements and taxes $215.

 Shareholders’ Agreements